-Mechanical engineers design and develop everything that you think of as a machine – from airplanes to wind turbines to dishwashers, as well as everything from macroscopic (large) down to nanoscopic (very small).
+Mechanical engineers design and develop everything that is moving or has moving parts – from airplanes to wind turbines to dishwashers, as well as everything from macroscopic (large) down to nanoscopic (very small).
 Mechanical engineers are systematic thinkers with a sense of social responsibility that leads them to constantly seek better ways of doing things.

 Many mechanical engineers specialise in areas such as materials, dynamics and controls, product design, manufacturing, energy and thermodynamics, and mechanics.
 Others cross over into other disciplines, working on everything from artificial organs in bioengineering to enhancing the field of nanotechnology.

 The mechanical engineer may design a component, a machine, a system or a process, and analyse their design using the principles of work, power, and energy to ensure the product functions safely, efficiently, reliably, and can be manufactured economically.
 Central to a mechanical engineer's role is the design and the use of information technology.